CM-beynon/CM-beynon.github.io/README.md

 # How to host your resume on GitHub pages

 This guide will walk you through how to host your own resume on GitHub pages,
-using GitHub Flavored Markdown and Jekyll.
+using GitHub Flavoured Markdown and Jekyll.

 ## Getting Started with GitHub
 1. Creating an account